fleek-network/fleek-network-docs/guides/Node Operators/managing-the-key-store.md

 The identity is a text description for the Keystore and at the time of writing we have not yet implemented multiple identity management via the CLI.
 Thereupon, the identity value serves to find the filename match in the `keystore_path`.
 This might change as we progress with development.
 Check the [Identity selection](#identity-selection) to learn more about it!
 :::

+### Type of keys

+There are three types of keys related to the identity of a node and the account ownership.
+The keys are based in public-key cryptography, or asymmetric cryptography where each key pair consists of a public key and a corresponding private key.
+The keys are described in the section [identity on the Fleek Network](docs/learn/the-network/#identity-on-the-fleek-network) as follows:

+-  A Node key (ConsensusPublicKey) is [BLS12-381](https://electriccoin.co/blog/new-snark-curve/) which facilitates the consensus algorithm or persistence of state, resilience and fault tolerance.
+Has multi-signature support, the ability to aggregate many signatures into one used for consensus committee when signing certificates

+- A Node Networking key (NodePublicKey) is [Ed25519](https://en.wikipedia.org/wiki/EdDSA) used for the speed and performance of the network communications

+- Account Owner keys are based on [secp256k1](https://www.secg.org/sec2-v2.pdf), which corresponds to an Ethereum Address

+For instance, a public key is open to anybody to see and it represents a unique node identifier in the Fleek Network, a bit like a passport number.
+On the other hand, the private key is secret and the operator is responsible to store it privately.

+The Fleek Network relies on cryptography, thus the Fleek Network team and anybody can access, compromise or manipulate the secrets of an identity.
+On the other hand, the public key can be used by anyone, Fleek Network included, to identify a node or send rewards to the address without jeopardizing identity security.

+To learn more about the identities on the Fleek Network [here](docs/learn/the-network/#identity-on-the-fleek-network).

+### Key privacy

+If you don’t keep your private keys secret, you'll have your node compromised.

+Here are a few examples of what you should not do:
+- Share the `$HOME/.lightning/keystore` directory file content publicly
+- Track the `$HOME/.lightning/keystore` directory files in a version control repository e.g. git
+- Have poor "rights" permissions in UNIX systems e.g. everyone can read, delete, modify `$HOME/.lightning`
+- Allow anyone to access the node provider physically without any access control to the operating and file systems e.g. a VPS provider
+- Get rid of a hard drive unformatted or blind erased by selling to somebody or dumping in the bin, which contains `$HOME/.lightning/keystore`

+There are many other ways of getting compromised, but hopefully, the ones put above give you a good starter into the subject.

+Remember, the node provider is the only one responsible when managing the key store.
+Neither Fleek Network nor the most sophisticated AI system presently can compromise the cryptography in use to help you out.
+You are fully responsible for securing and retaining your private keys.

 ### Identity selection

 Multiple identity management is yet to be implemented but in any case, some users might find it trivial to keep multiple identities and switch between them referencing them by name.
 The following section is not advocating this approach but sharing some approaches that can help certain use-cases.